hx57/ICON-SDK-Tutorial/Python/INSTALL/README.md

 #### 3 ▶ Optional testing

 You did it !
-Now let's do some testing to check everything is working well.
+Now let's do some testing in order to check that everything is working well.
-We're going to use the "get_balance" utils function, and get the balance of the address **`hxe0ce109f237ef5265f3fc548e5d5ea50ed0fa93e`** on the **testnet**.
+We're going to test the "get_balance" function, and get the balance of the address **`hxe0ce109f237ef5265f3fc548e5d5ea50ed0fa93e`** on the ICON **testnet**.

 **[[Show Video](https://gfycat.com/HonestBareFlyingsquirrel "Show Video")]**
 ```bash